brainandforce/Electrum.jl/CONTRIBUTING.md

-# How to contribute to Xtal.jl
+# How to contribute to Electrum.jl

 Thanks for taking interest in our package!